mantidproject/mantid/docs/source/api/python/techniques/ISISPowder-Tutorials.rst

 .. code-block:: python

-   blue_duck = Duck(name="Blue")
+   blue_duck = Duck(type="Blue")
-   red_duck = Duck(name="Rubber duck")
+   red_duck = Duck(type="Rubber duck")

-On lines 1 and 2 we create a new object, specifically a duck.
-Each object which can have a name we choose (in this case *blue_duck* and *red_duck*).
-Each object has separate state, but the same actions we can perform on it.
+On lines 1 and 2 we create a new duck object.
+Each object has a name we choose (in this case *blue_duck* and *red_duck*) and a separate state, but the same actions we can perform on each are the same.
 For example

 .. code-block:: python

     blue_duck.feed()

-We now have fed *blue_duck* so its state will have changed to no longer being hungry.
-However the *red_duck* was not changed at all so its state is still hungry in this example.
+We now have fed *blue_duck* so its state will have changed so it is no longer hungry.
+However the *red_duck* has not changed at all so its state is still hungry in this example.

 Because objects have their own state you can create multiple objects